The Bad Seed (1956 film): Influence and legacy

 McCormack starred in the 1995 low-budget film Mommy as a psychopathic mother and in House of Deadly Secrets in 2018.
 Some consider both films as unofficial sequels to The Bad Seed.

 The first act of the 1992 off-Broadway musical Ruthless! is inspired by the film.

 The 1993 film The Good Son is partly inspired by The Bad Seed.

+In 2024, Paste listed Rhoda 3rd among "the best portrayals of cinematic sociopaths", in 2011 Slate called Rhoda "the perfect psychopath", and Psychology Today in 2023 wrote that the novel on which the movie is based "exposed the risk of psychopathy in children".

 Remakes

 The Bad Seed was remade for television in 1985, adapted by George Eckstein, directed by Paul Wendkos and starring Carrie Welles, Blair Brown, Lynn Redgrave, David Carradine, Richard Kiley and Chad Allen.
 The remake employs the original ending of the March novel and its stage production but was panned by critics and poorly received by its television audience.

-In June 2015, it was announced that Lifetime would remake The Bad Seed.
-In December 2017, Deadline.com reported that Rob Lowe was to direct and star in the remake with Mckenna Grace, Sarah Dugdale, Marci T. House, Lorne Cardinal, Chris Shields, Cara Buono and a special appearance by McCormack as Dr. March.
+In June 2015, it was announced that Lifetime would produce a remake.
+In December 2017, Deadline reported that Rob Lowe was to direct and star in the remake with Mckenna Grace, Sarah Dugdale, Marci T. House, Lorne Cardinal, Chris Shields, Cara Buono, and a special appearance by McCormack as Dr. March.
 The film aired in September 2018.

+Four years later in September 2022, a sequel to the Lifetime TV movie, entitled The Bad Seed Returns, aired.
+It again featured Mckenna Grace as Emma and Patty McCormack as Emma's therapist, Dr. March.